 - Usually pricey, especially when containing C8 and C10 MCTs

 - Can upset the stomach as it is a concentrated source of high-potency MCTs

 - Difficult to carry around and store

 At Kiss My Keto, we offer Keto Creamer MCT Oil Powder and Keto Protein Chocolate with MCT powder that you can add to your morning coffees or even smoothies.
 The product contains a blend of C8 and C19 MCTs, corn fiber, and milk protein.
-Here are things to consider when buying these types of products:
+Here are things to consider when buying similar products:

-- Convenient to use and easy to carry when travelling
+- Convenient to use and easy to carry when traveling

 - Easier on your digestive system

 - Easy to incorporate into both solid and liquid dishes